The Fundamentals of Special Education: What Parents Need to Know

 Federal law defines special education as specifically designed instruction, at no cost to the parent, designed to meet the unique needs of a child with disabilities.
 Instruction can include classroom and home instruction as well as instruction provided in hospitals and institutions.
-The Individuals with Disabilities Education Act (IDEA) guarantees a Free Appropriate Public Education (FAPE) to all children who are eligible for and receive special education up to age 21 years.
+The Individuals with Disabilities Education Improvement Act (IDEA) guarantees a Free Appropriate Public Education (FAPE) to all children who are eligible for and receive special education up to age 21 years.

 How Does a Child Become Eligible for Special Education?

-Step 1: Referral to a Local Education Agency (school district, county office of education or other entity responsible for the child’s education)
+Step 1: Referral to a Local Education Agency

-A child must first be referred to a local education agency/school district (LEA) for assessment to determine his eligibility for special education.
+A child must first be referred to a LEA (school district, county office of education, or other entity responsible for the child’s education) for assessment to determine his eligibility for special education.
 Anyone (e.g. parent, teacher, doctor) who suspects the child may require special education can make the referral.
-In fact, the LEA must meet its legal obligation under the Child Find mandate by advertising on its website and in the community regarding the availability of special education resources.
+In fact, the LEA must meet its legal obligation to “child find” by advertising on its website and in the community regarding the availability of special education resources.
 Once the child is referred, it’s the LEA’s legal obligation to assess in every area of suspected disability that could affect the child’s ability to access his education.

 Step 2: Assessment/Evaluation

-- What Does Assessment Involve?
 As noted above, all areas of suspected disability must be assessed.
 The assessment process usually involves evaluations by several professionals employed by or under contract with the LEA.
 Depending on the needs of the child, the assessment could include formal and/or informal testing by a psychologist, behaviorist, special education teacher, speech therapist, occupational therapist, physical therapist or other professional.
 The assessment process must also include gathering information from the parent and must consider prior evaluations and other professionals’ opinions regarding the child’s needs.

-Step 3: IEP meeting
+Step 3: IEP Meeting

-Eligibility: After the initial assessments are complete and before the 60 days are up, the LEA must hold a meeting to review the results of the assessments with the child’s parents.
+After the initial assessments are complete and before the 60 days are up, the LEA must hold a meeting to review the results of the assessments with the child’s parents.
 The parents must receive written reports of all of the assessments at the IEP meeting (at the very latest).
-Federal law requires the LEA ensure the parents are given the opportunity to meaningfully participate in the IEP process.
-This includes ensuring the parents participate in the IEP meeting where the assessments will be reviewed and the child’s needs discussed.
-After considering the LEA’s assessment reports, parent input and other relevant information, the IEP team, (of which the parents are members), will determine if the child meets eligibility criteria under one or more eligibility categories.
-One of those categories is autism.
+Federal law requires the LEA ensure the Parents are given the opportunity to “meaningfully” participate in the IEP process.
+This includes ensuring the Parents participate in the IEP meeting where the assessments will be reviewed and the child’s needs discussed.
+After considering the LEA’s assessment reports, parent input and other relevant information, the “IEP Team,” of which the Parents are members (in fact the most important), will determine if the child meets eligibility criteria under one or more eligibility categories.
+One of those categories is “Autism.”

 IEP Offer and Implementation